 Like the neighboring town of Austin, Lake Travis boasts an eclectic range of activities, delicious restaurants, and people who choose to make this special lake their home.
 There’s something for everyone here!

-The Dallas-Fort Worth region often seems like an endless sea of asphalt, concrete and steel.
+The Dallas-Fort Worth region often seems like an endless sea of asphalt, concrete, and steel.
 Buildings and boulevards dominate the landscape, and it can feel as though lake life is hundreds of miles away.

 Actually, it takes less than a 30-minute drive from the DFW metroplex to reach many of the lakes surrounding the city.
 This is where hustle and bustle are replaced by peace and quiet.

-“It’s amazing that you can be so close to the metro area, but it feels like you’re out in the middle of wilderness,” says William Ford, Parks and Recreation Director for the city of Cedar Hill, which is located approximately 15 miles from downtown Dallas and is home to 7,500-acre Joe Pool Lake.
+“It’s amazing that you can be so close to the metro area, but it feels like you’re out in the middle of the wilderness,” says William Ford, Parks and Recreation Director for the city of Cedar Hill, which is located approximately 15 miles from downtown Dallas and is home to 7,500-acre Joe Pool Lake.
 “It’s one of the reasons this area is so appealing to people.”

 There are approximately 50 major lakes and reservoirs within 100 miles of Dallas-Fort Worth.
 Here is a quick look at five of the closer ones: